Assadbintahir/redux-tk-kata/README.md

 # redux-tk-kata
-This repo contains a simple application with minimal features.
+This repo contains a simple react application with minimal features.
 Objective of this is to practice newer constructs of redux and redux toolkit.